cjenf/sqlbox/README.md

 db.table()
 ```
 > [!NOTE]
-> it has 8 methods of operation table.
+> it has 8 methods for operation table.